veyseltech2020/DevOps/hands-on/jenkins/jenkins-01-installing-on-ec2-linux2/README.md

 cat ~/.jenkins/secrets/initialAdminPassword
 ```

-- Open Jenkins initial setup page from web browser using the Public DNS name of the `call-jenkins` instance using port 8080.
+- Open Jenkins initial setup page from web browser using the Public DNS name of the `veysel-jenkins` instance using port 8080.

 - Enter the temporary password to unlock the Jenkins.

 - Install suggested plugins.

-- Create first admin user (call-jenkins:Call-jenkins1234).
+- Create first admin user (veysel-jenkins:veysel-jenkins1234).

 - Check the URL, then save and finish the installation.